← Back to research

 Current Leaders:

-• Lindy for managed simplicity — 400K users, enterprise compliance, text-first UX
+• Lindy for managed simplicity — 400K+ claimed users, enterprise compliance, text-first UX

-• OpenClaw for self-hosted control — 160K stars, vibrant ecosystem, full ownership
+• OpenClaw for self-hosted control — 378K+ stars, the largest ecosystem, now under foundation governance

-• ZeroClaw for security — Rust reliability, WASM sandbox, production-ready
+• ZeroClaw for security — Rust, WASM sandbox, doubled since February

-Bottom line: If you're evaluating personal AI agents today, start with Lindy (easiest), OpenClaw (most flexible), or ZeroClaw (most secure).
-Match the tool to your actual constraints.
+Bottom line: If you're evaluating personal AI agents today, start with Lindy (easiest), Gemini Spark (best bundled value if you're on AI Ultra), OpenClaw (most flexible self-hosted, hardened post-crisis), or ZeroClaw (most secure).
+Match the tool to your actual constraints — and verify it's still alive.

 For a companion blog post covering six self-hosted alternatives, see 6 OpenClaw Alternatives Worth Considering in 2026.